-Director/Producer – Otto Preminger, Screenplay – John & Penelope Mortimer, Based on the Novel by Evelyn Piper, Photography (b&w) – Denys Coop, Music – Paul Glass, Production Design – Don Ashton.
-Production Company – Columbia
+Director/Producer – Otto Preminger, Screenplay – John Mortimer & Penelope Mortimer, Based on the Novel by Evelyn Piper, Photography (b&w) – Denys Coop, Music – Paul Glass, Production Design – Don Ashton.
+Production Company – Columbia.

 Carol Lynley (Annie Lake), Keir Dullea (Stephen Lake), Laurence Olivier (Inspector Newmarque), Noel Coward (Horatio Wilson), Clive Revill (Andrews), Martita Hunt (Aida Ford), Anna Massey (Elvira Smollett), Suky Appleby (Bunny Lake)

 Just arrived in England from the US, Annie Lake takes her four-year-old daughter Bunny to her new school.
 Having to rush away to meet movers, she leaves Bunny alone to wait for the teacher.
 However, when she returns, Bunny is missing and nobody can remember seeing her.
 She calls the police but when she goes to find a photo of Bunny for them, she discovers that all of Bunny’s things have been removed from the apartment – there is no longer any trace of Bunny and all the evidence, or lack of it, seems to points to Bunny being a figment of her imagination.